SamG101-Developer/SPP-Primer-2/Writerside/topics/3-6-Case-Expressions.md

 ### Pattern Matching (Object Destructure + Variant Types)

 Because type-comparisons allow a composite type to be assigned to a variant type container, this also works for the type comparisons of destructuring.
-That is, a variant type can be destructured by its composite types.
+That is, a variant type can be destructured into its composite types.

 ```
 case optional_string then